hansroland/reflex-dom-inbits/tutorial.md

 It works similar to the wellknown *foldr* function from the list data type.
 It first creates a Dynamic with the value specified in the second parameter.
-Every time an event (third parameter) occurs, it uses the function in the first parameter and folds up the values of the event.
+Every time an event (third parameter) occurs, it uses the fold function in the first parameter and folds up the values of the event.

 File *src/event01.hs* contains an example for *foldDyn*